sulbha-codes/SafeSpace/README.md

 for every woman who deserves to feel safe — and every developer who believes **code can care**.

 > “Every line of code should make someone feel safer, calmer, or more capable.”

 ---
+<a name="note"></a>
+## 🧩 Note
+This project was initially developed offline, so the commit history doesn’t show the full progress.
+At that time, I wasn’t fully aware of the importance of regular commits to reflect real growth.
+This project reminds me how much I’ve learned — both technically and personally — since then.

+---